2023 US Marine Corps USAW 16U Junior National Championships

 Florida: Anthony Artalona and Shawn McCoy — Artalona was a six-time All-American, five-time finalist and four-time champ, sweeping the 16U titles in 2015 before winning Junior freestyle titles each of the next two years.
 McCoy doubled up on 16U titles in 1994 and 1995.

-Georgia: Sean Hage — Hage is responsible for nearly a third of Georgia’s 27 titles.
+Georgia: Sean Hage — Hage is responsible for more than a quarter of Georgia’s 29 titles.
 He swept both styles for four consecutive years to become one of the event’s two eight-time champions.

 Hawaii: Teshya Alo — A six-time women’s freestyle champion, Alo left Fargo with a stop sign for five consecutive years, highlighted by her 16U and Junior sweep in 2013.